James Iredell: Slavery

 Iredell mirrored contemporaries like Thomas Jefferson and George Washington in openly condemning slavery while participating in the practice itself.
 Iredell owned 14 slaves in 1786, and he and his wife Hannah both owned slaves at the time of their deaths.

 As a lawyer, Iredell assisted in both abolitionist and pro-slavery cases.
 In 1777, Iredell and his friend William Hooper provided legal assistance to more than 40 former slaves emancipated by the Quakers in northeastern North Carolina after the 1777 North Carolina General Assembly ordered the former slaves' seizure and resale.
 In 1769, Iredell assisted his father, Thomas, in selling a runaway slave and requested herring and red-oak staves as part of the proceeds.
-In his legal practice, Iredell facilitated the sale of slaves for clients.
+In 1789, Iredell was listed as the contact for the sale of an enslaved man named Jack, who had belonged to the late Mrs. Nash.

 Opinions on the Slave Trade Clause

 Iredell addressed Virginian delegate George Mason's objection to Article One, Section 9, Clause 1 of the US Constitution ("Slave Trade Clause") on grounds of practicality.
 Iredell believed that the Constitution would not be ratified by South Carolina nor Georgia without the inclusion of the Slave Trade Clause, writing, "Our situation...makes it necessary to bear the evil as it is."

 While Iredell believed "the interests of humanity" would be advanced through abolition, that slave trade existed too long "for the honor and humanity of those concerned in it," and that its abolition would be "pleasing to every generous mind, and every friend of human nature," he nonetheless believed the ratification of the Constitution would provide a pathway for abolition in the long-term, and that, unless they were beholden to the Constitution, states such as South Carolina and Georgia would never pursue the path of abolition.
 Therefore, "'though at a distant period,' the provisions for the abolition of the slave trade would 'set an example of humanity.'"

 In the time between ratification of the Constitution and abolition, Iredell wrote, "judgement upon slavery in the United States must rest between the individuals' consciences and God."